Hygrophoropsis aurantiaca: Distribution and habitat

+Ecology

 A saprophytic fungus, H. aurantiaca obtains nutrients from forest litter and decomposing wood, causing a brown rot on the wood upon which it grows.

 H. aurantiaca secretes large amounts of oxalic acid, a reducing agent and relatively strong acid.
 This stimulates weathering of the humus layer of forest soil, and influences the solubility and turnover of nutrients (particularly phosphorus and nitrogen), which in turn affects their availability for use by forest trees.